Ozi-cheri/python-quiz-application/README.md

       D. Python enhancement proposal
       Enter your answer: D
       ```
+      Validation is used to ensure they enter only valid options.

 3. **Score Calculation and Feedback**:
     - As the questions are been answered, the player receives  score and feedback based on their performance.